obr25/automaker/README.md

 4. **Review & Verify** - Review the changes, run tests, and approve when ready
 5. **Ship Faster** - Build entire applications in days, not weeks

-### Powered by Claude Code
+### Powered by Claude Agent SDK

-Automaker leverages the [Claude Agent SDK](https://platform.claude.com/docs/en/agent-sdk/overview) to give AI agents full access to your codebase.
+Automaker leverages the [Claude Agent SDK](https://www.npmjs.com/package/@anthropic-ai/claude-agent-sdk) to give AI agents full access to your codebase.
 Agents can read files, write code, execute commands, run tests, and make git commits—all while working in isolated git worktrees to keep your main branch safe.
+The SDK provides autonomous AI agents that can use tools, make decisions, and complete complex multi-step tasks without constant human intervention.

 ### Why This Matters